Last Updated on March 20, 2025

 Proximal End of Humerus

-The head is directed medially, backward and upwards.
+The head is directed medially, backward, and upwards.
 It articulates with the glenoid cavity of the scapula to form the shoulder joint.
 The head forms about one-third of a sphere and is much larger than the glenoid cavity.

 The line separating the head from the rest of the upper end is called the anatomical neck.
+It is marked by a slight narrowing below the articular surface of the head and serves as the capsular attachment for the shoulder joint.

 Shaft of Humerus